telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/common-issues.md

     });
 ```

-In the case of this example, the widget checks the `tag` element attributes and finds a`value` attribute, because the widget has a [`value` option](/api/javascript/ui/datepicker#configuration-value).
-The evaluation against the `$scope` returns `undefined`, hence the widget will not initialize.
+In this example, the widget checks the `tag` element attributes and finds a `value` attribute, because it has a [`value` option](/api/javascript/ui/datepicker#configuration-value).
+The evaluation against the `$scope` returns `undefined` and the widget does not initialize.

 **Solution**

-Unfortunately, there is no easy solution, as the described behavior is part of the core initialization logic of the Kendo UI directives.
-The best approach is to avoid rendering empty attributes that match the widget options.
+The described behavior is part of the core initialization logic of the Kendo UI directives.
+To handle this issue, avoid rendering empty attributes that match the options of the widget.

 > **Important**
 >
-> This issue is observable after the Kendo UI Q2 2015 release, where widgets are initialized synchronously abiding the priority of the Angular JS directives.
+> The issue is observable as of the Kendo UI Q2 2015 release, where widgets are initialized synchronously abiding the priority of the Angular JS directives.

 ### AngularJS Templates Are Not Evaluated before Widget Initialization

-This is a common scenario, when you would like to decorate the initial HTML element using AngularJS templates.
-As of Kendo UI Q2 2015 release, however, widgets are initialized synchronously, which results in unevaluated template value during widget initialization.
-This behavior is expected and has worked only by chance.
+This is a commonly occurring scenario when you want to decorate the initial HTML element using AngularJS templates.
+As of the Kendo UI Q2 2015 release, however, widgets are initialized synchronously.
+This results in a template value that is not evaluated during the initialization of the widget.
+Such behavior is expected and has so far worked by chance.

 **Solution**

-The proper way to handle such unevaluated templates is to use a custom AngularJS directive with higher priority.
-Thus AngularJS evaluates it before the Kendo UI directives and the HTML element is decorated and rendered properly.
+To handle such unevaluated templates, use a custom AngularJS directive with higher priority.
+In this way, AngularJS will evaluate it before the Kendo UI directives and the HTML element will be decorated and rendered properly.

 Fore more details, refer to the [article on the priorities of AngularJS directives](https://docs.angularjs.org/api/ng/service/$compile).

 ### Widgets with ng-model Directives Reflect No Model Value

-As of Angular 1.4.9, widgets initialized from the `select` element do not reflect changes to the model field.
-This is due to a change in the Angular implementation related to `ngModel.$render`.
-In the new AngularJS versions, that method is overridden in favor of a custom Angular implementation that supports adding custom `option` elements.
-This enhancement, however, breaks the Kendo UI `ngModel` support, because it also depends on the `ngModel.$render` method to reflect any changes done in the model.
+As of the Angular 1.4.9 release, widgets initialized from the `select` element do not reflect changes to the model field.
+This is due to a change in the Angular implementation related to the `ngModel.$render` method.
+In the new Angular versions, this method is overridden in favor of a custom Angular implementation that supports adding custom `option` elements.
+This enhancement, however, breaks the Kendo UI `ngModel` support, because it also depends on the `ngModel.$render` method to reflect any changes which are made in the model.

-Basically, the Kendo UI [`ngModel.$render`](https://github.com/telerik/kendo-ui-core/blob/master/src/kendo.angular.js#L388) is directly overridden by the new Angular function.
+Basically, the Kendo UI [`ngModel.$render` method](https://github.com/telerik/kendo-ui-core/blob/master/src/kendo.angular.js#L388) is directly overridden by the new Angular function.

 **Solution**

-The available workarounds in this case are:
+The available workarounds are:

-- Use the `k-ng-model` directive instead.
+1. Use the `k-ng-model` directive instead.
 Check the [corresponding documentation]({% slug angularjs_integration_directives %}#scope-bindings) for more details.
-- Use `k-ng-delay` mapped to the `ng-model` model field.
-The purpose of this code is to postpone the `ngModel.$render` set on the Kendo UI side, hence it will win over the Angular `ngModel.$render` custom method.
+2. Use the `k-ng-delay` attribute mapped to the `ng-model` model field.
+The aim is to postpone the `ngModel.$render` set on the Kendo UI side and as a result, it will win over the Angular `ngModel.$render` custom method.

 The example below demonstrates how to use the `ng-model` directive.